 The UWAC serves as a fitness and athletic facility for the OLLU community.
-Student services offices include; the Health Services Office, the Campus Recreation Office, and the Athletic Offices.
 Recreational facilities include an aerobics room, cardio theater, gymnasium, weight room, and racquetball court.
 A variety of conference or meeting rooms are located in the facility to accommodate the campus community and athletic programs.
-The UWAC is managed and operated by the Director of Campus Recreation.
+The UWAC is managed and operated by the Athletic Director.
 All University community members, alumni and guests should be prepared to present valid ID cards upon request for use of the UWAC's facilities and services.

 IV.
-ACADEMIC RESOURCES and SUPPORT
+ACADEMIC RESOURCES AND SUPPORT